-Nominations are now open to both serving and former serving members of the Australian Defence Force (ADF) interested in representing Australia on the world stage at the 2017 Invictus Games in Toronto, Canada as either an athlete or coach.
+Nominations have now closed for both serving and former serving members of the Australian Defence Force (ADF) wishing to gain selection into the 2017 Australian Invictus Games team as either a coach or an athlete.

 The 2017 Invictus Games will take place from 24-30 September and will bring together over 550 athletes from 17 allied nations, who have become wounded, injured or ill during as a direct consequence of their service - in a celebration of tenacity and courage.